 The portability provisions described in AC21 relieve the nonimmigrant worker from the need to wait for approval notification from the USCIS before commencing H-1B employment with the new employer.

 University departments cannot place the nonimmigrant worker on payroll without the USCIS I-797C Receipt Notice issued to the University of Oklahoma.
 This notice proves the university has filed a non-frivolous H-1B petition and is necessary to meet I-9 employment eligibility verification requirements.
-The receipt notice normally arrives approximately 2 weeks after the date when it's filed by HR International Faculty and Staff Services.
+The receipt notice normally arrives approximately 2 weeks after the date when it's filed by the HR Office of Immigration Services.

 Exceptions to the Receipt Notice requirement may apply for those cases experiencing delays because of USCIS Service Center Receipt processing times.